 About the book:

-Many thanks to Harriett Collins at Simon & Schuster, Heidi Swain and Team BATC for the invitation to take part in this blog tour.
-Please check out the other stops on the blog tour listed below.
+Many thanks to Head of Zeus and Aria for my invitation to take part in the blog tour.
+Please check out the remaining stops on the tour below.